-We welcome and will pass on to authors any specific suggestions which would materially improve the quality of a manuscript.
-Your comments will be conveyed anonymously unless you specifically note in your review that you wish your identity to be passed on to the authors.
+We welcome and will pass on to authors any specific suggestions which would materially improve the quality of a manuscript. [...]

 Scientific Quality: Scientific quality of the manuscript is fundamental to publication, and the following Categories 1-4 are meant to aid the reviewer and Editor.